 We like to top it with fresh fruit for a simple and bright finish.

-Remind me, what’s a smash cake?
+What’s a smash cake?

-A smash cake is a cake meant for a baby turning 1.
+A smash cake is a first birthday cake meant for a baby turning 1.
 The idea is that they will eat, smash, and generally make a mess of it as they explore this new food by using their hands and sometimes their bodies!
 (It’s usually placed in front of baby on a highchair or on the floor on a sheet or drop cloth.)
 It’s a fun tradition to mark a big milestone, and this version of a smash cake is an easy one to make at home.

 Ingredients You Need

-• Butter: I use unsalted butter in baking so it’s easy to control the level of salt in the recipe.
+- Butter: I use unsalted butter in baking so it’s easy to control the level of salt in the recipe.

-• Maple syrup: This natural sweetener adds flavor, sweetness, and moisture.
+- Maple syrup: This natural sweetener adds flavor, sweetness, and moisture.

-• Vanilla extract: You can use regular vanilla extract or an alcohol-free option.
+- Vanilla extract: You can use regular vanilla extract or an alcohol-free option.

 Step-by-Step Instructions